kayisoft/kayishort/README.md

 * Currently does not support non-ascii URLs. (i.e. URLs containing symbols or Chinese or Arabic characters, etc.)

-* Only supports the `SBCL` Common-Lisp implementation.
+* Only supports the `SBCL` Common-Lisp implementation at the moment.

 ## License
 Unlicensed